Background of IT Consulting industry

 BERNAR DE LA HERA | Author and Partner ICT Specialist, ONEtoONE Corporate Finance

 Traditionally, information technology or IT has represented a significant part of global transactions in the consulting sector.
-The low capital investment required, together with the high level of innovation and the impact that new digital technologies offer in all sectors of the global economy, are the key factors explaining an upward trend in this sector.
+The IT consulting industry requires low capital investment, together with the high level of innovation and the impact that new digital technologies offer in all sectors of the global economy, are the key factors explaining an upward trend in this sector.
 The advantages of this industry are driving the interest and continuous need of companies to acquire new capabilities that allow them to enter these new and innovative markets.
 Since 2013, the rapidly expanding technological trends towards cloud computing and Big Data analytics caused larger competitors to enter the market through acquisitions of the smaller industry counterparts with developed technology and supporting infrastructure.

 IT Consulting is understood as the field of activity that focuses on advising organizations on the best way to use information technology (IT) in order to achieve their business objectives.
 IT Consulting industry is comprised of companies that offer business design and implement information technology systems and infrastructure.
 These IT consulting services provide expertise, experience, and industry intelligence to enterprises, helping to obtain better design, architecture, optimization, and implementation of security software, people, and processes.
 Industry giants like Accenture PLC and International Business Machines Corp.
 (IBM) have allocated millions in acquisition sprees in the past years, purchasing leading digital consulting firms like OCTO Technology and even institution-based projects like the MIT-run laboratory focused on the development of computer systems.
 The IT Consulting industry is known for the low capital requirements, thus it is also attractive for small to medium-sized businesses.